17 Anime Characters Who Ended Up With The Wrong Person

 Anime fans get super invested in the pairings they like, and sometimes even more so in pairings they do not like.
 For every beloved anime couple, there exist anime characters who ended up with the wrong person.
 Sometimes, a perfect anime finale gets ruined by bad anime couples who never should have gotten together.
 A few of these ill-suited anime pairings appear below, so be prepared for some SPOILERS if you read on.

 Many different reasons can help to explain why a relationship might be totally unappealing.
-Sometimes the reason is obvious, like with Rin Kaga and Daikichi Kawachi of Bunny Drop.
-Even though Daichi raises Rin since she was six and he was 30, the two start a romantic relationship when she's 16.
-In other cases, the reasoning is more subtle, and more subjective.
+Sometimes, the reason is obvious, like with Rin Kaga and Daikichi Kawachi of Bunny Drop.
+Even though Daichi raises Rin since she was 6 and he was 30, the two start a romantic relationship when she's 16.
+In other cases, the reasoning is more subtle and more subjective.
 A lot of people think Ichigo would have been better off with Rukia in Bleach, and get very passionate about it - but others like his canon choice to marry Orihime.

 Kyousuke Kousaka Has Options Besides His Sister In 'My Little Sister Can't Be This Cute'Photo: AIC Build

-Kyousuke Kousaka has multiple romantic options, but he chooses to pursue his sister Kirino instead.
+Kyousuke Kousaka has multiple romantic options, but he chooses to pursue his sister, Kirino, instead.
 The two even have a wedding - not a real one, since siblings can't legally marry, but a ceremony designed to celebrate their romantic feelings nonetheless.

-Not only is this inherently unappealing to the majority of viewers, it's still not a great relationship even if you are an inbreeding fan.
+Not only is this inherently unappealing to the majority of viewers, but it's still not a great relationship even if you are an inbreeding fan.
 Kirino is consistently cold and cruel to Kyousuke, showing no appreciation whatsoever for all the times he goes out of his way to help her.
-What's more is that Kyousuke actually has a healthy relationship with Kuroneko before he randomly develops feelings for his sister, so this poor girl gets shunted to the side.
+What's more, Kyousuke actually has a healthy relationship with Kuroneko before he randomly develops feelings for his sister, so this poor girl gets shunted to the side.

 What's disappointing is that they never move past this.
 Light distances himself from Misa when he no longer needs her help, only to happily use her when it's to his benefit.
-Misa deserves better than being a mass murderer's groupie, and Light should probably be with someone who he can have a real conversation with.
+Misa deserves better than being a psychopath's groupie, and Light should probably be with someone who he can have a real conversation with.
 That is, assuming you believe Light deserves to be with anyone

 Many fans suggest that Light is best suited for L, the detective trying to catch him.
 Intellectual equals with similar priorities and personalities, Light and L complement each other by forcing the other to be their "very best."
 The whole cat-mouse aspect of their relationship sort of ruins that theory, but it could work, especially when you consider how much they clearly value each other.

 Misa, on the other hand, deserves someone capable of actually showing love - and that's Touta Matsuda.
 He's a kind, well-meaning person who treats everyone around him with respect.
 If Misa doesn't want someone quite that wholesome, she could date Kiyomi Takada, Light's other girlfriend.
-Seeing the two of them unite against Light would be a feminist dream come true.
+Seeing the two of them unite against Light would be a dream come true.